From Denver, CO, to Minneapolis, MN, to Grand Rapids, MI (not pictured), to Muskegon, MI – it’s been a beautiful 24 hours.

 To some, downtown Denver looks like this map to the left.
 Lots of sturdy neighborhood names that can be chopped into quirky little nicknames, like “LoHi” (lower Highlands), “Cap Hill” (Capitol Hill), and “LoDo” (Lower Downtown).

-We’ve lived here for about a year and a half, and are hoping this guide will help you to narrow down where you should live in Denver.
+We’ve lived here for four years, and are hoping this guide will help you to narrow down where you should live in Denver.
 We hope it’ll allow you to make those quick decisions when scouring the city for apartments.
 Continue reading

 Saturday, September 13th, marked the day of the 8th annual Babes in Bikeland event, bringing over 400 women / transgender / femme bike riders together to roam the streets of Minneapolis.